NTIA/LFMF/README.md

 # Low Frequency / Medium Frequency (LF/MF) Propagation Model

-This code repository contains a software library to compute the propagation of radiowaves over a smooth Earth for low (LF) and medium (MF) frequencies.
-Core fundementals of this electromagnetic problem date back to foundational work published by Sommerfeld and Bremmer.
+This code repository contains an the NTIA/ITS implementation of the Low Frequency / Medium Frequency (LF/MF) Propagation Model.
+LF/MF predicts basic transmission loss in the frequency range 0.01 - 30 MHz for propagation paths over a smooth Earth and antenna heights less than 50 meters.

 ## Inputs ##

-List the input variables to the library.
-The below table is a suggested template.
-Use judgement regarding the information provided - if an additional column is beneficial, add it.
-Likewise, feel free to omit a column if it does not apply.
-Regardless, use the text styling as shown below.

 | Variable          | Type   | Units | Limits       | Description  |
 |-------------------|--------|-------|--------------|--------------|